isomerpages/moe-rosyth/_p1-orientation/Learn with Passion/Holistic Learning Experiences.md

 <img src="/images/20190925_095647.jpg"
     style="width:60%">

-We have PAL (Program for Active Learning) lessons every week and I look forward to it.
+We have PAL (Programme for Active Learning) lessons every week and I look forward to it.

 <img src="/images/PAL%20sports%20(9).jpg"
     style="width:80%">